Simon Fraser’s book & Angus Fraser’s manuscript

 TnT edition p.7 / ms part 1 no.1 / part ? no.44

 A lot has been written and recorded about this tune and/or title, with speculation that it is a harper’s song air, or the oldest or the most significant, piece of ceol mor for the Gaelic harp, and that it is the missing link between early Gaelic harp music and pibroch.
-All of these claims may well be bogus.
+All of these claims are most likely completely bogus.

 Angus Fraser wrote out the tune in his manuscript “with its characteristic variations revived for the piano forte” (these variations are not printed in the TnaT edition).
 He seems to have combined the tune of ‘an Leannan Sìth’, with the title ‘Craobh na teud’ of a pibroch pipe tune of similar melodic shape, and to have added his own “characteristic variations”.

-William Matheson in his edition of the poems of Rory Dall Morrison claimed that Rory Dall's poem ‘Féill nan Crann’ fitted both the title and the melody of ‘Craobh na teud’ (though the fit of both has been disputed)
+William Matheson in his edition of the poems of Rory Dall Morrison claimed that Rory Dall’s poem ‘Féill nan Crann’ fitted both the title and the melody of ‘Craobh na teud’.
+However this claim seems to be extremely unlikely, as Alasdair Codona has pointed out: “The lyric of Féill

 An Caoineadh Rioghail (The Royal Lament)